valeriangalliat/cooking/fondant-au-chocolat.md

 Incorporate sugar and flour, then gently add the "snow" egg whites.

 Put in a cake pan and in the oven for 20 minutes.

+## Ultra lazy version (not fondant but still chocolat)

+To minimize dishes, melt chocolate and butter together in a pot big enough to contain everything else.

+Once melted, add the sugar, flour and eggs and mix everything.

+Bake for 20 minutes at 180 °C.